gregorycrane/CrosbySchaeffer2.0/chaps/lesson10.md

 Inflect λύω and φεύγω in the aorist indicative and infinitive.

 <div type="textpart" subtype="para" n="56">
-<p>There is usually no difference of meaning between
-first and second aorist, the terms signifying merely differ- ence in formation:
+There is usually no difference of meaning between first and second aorist, the terms signifying merely differ- ence in formation:

 ἔπαυσοα (first aorist) I stopped ; ἔλιπον (second aorist) I left.

 <div type="textpart" subtype="para" n="57">
-<p>Tenses of the Infinitive.
+Tenses of the Infinitive.
 The infinitive, except in

 indirect discourse, has no time value.
 The present infinitive denotes continuance or repetition (a motion picture), while the aorist infinitive denotes a single occurrence (a snap-shot):